danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/Getting-Started.md

 }
 ```

-You can also perform any url loading in the configuration block.
+If you provide a nil initializer `url`, you must load a url into the `WKWebView` in the view configuration, for the view to load a web page.

 ## SafariWebView

-The library also contains an iOS only ``SafariWebView``, which can load the same kind of content as the ``WebView``.
+WebViewKit also has a ``SafariWebView``, which can load the same content as ``WebView``:

-Unlike ``WebView``, ``SafariWebView`` is pretty basic, but adds a topmost navigation bar and a bottommost toolbar with buttons for additional convenience.

-The easiest way to use the view is to just load a static url into it:

 ```swift
 import SwiftUI